savitapal8/readme-files-policies/network_gcp_ip_restriction.md

 ```

 #### Methods
-The below function is being used to validate the value of parameter "internal_ip_only".
-As per the policy, its value needs to be true and it can not be empty/null.
+The below function is being used to validate the value of parameter ```internal_ip_only``` As per the policy, its value needs to be true and it can not be empty/null.
 If the policy won't be validated successfully, it will generate appropriate message to show the users.
 This function will have below 2-parameters:

 * Parameters